steamcannon/steamcannon.org/try/tos.md

 We'll do our best to keep things sane and happy, we really will.
 We want you to have a great experience.
-But we simply cannot (and will not) be responsible if you decide to leverage this demonstration service for anything that actually costs your dollars or lives.
+But we simply cannot (and will not) be responsible if you decide to leverage this demonstration service for anything that actually costs you dollars or lives.
 That's just not a good idea.

 Given that, The Service is offered and guaranteed exactly as it performs during usage.
-No guaranteed about expected performance, function or operation is implied or directly stated.
+No guarantee about expected performance, function or operation is implied or directly stated.
 It does what it does.

 # Responsibility for charges